Lung Cancer Tumor

 Is a Lung Tumor Fatal?

 Not all lung tumors are fatal.
-Many people have become long-term survivors after being diagnosed with lung cancer tumors.
+Many people have become long-term survivors after being diagnosed with a lung cancer tumor.

 You will need to seek medical treatment to shrink the tumor or have it surgically removed, though.
 Without treatment, the tumor may continue to grow and ultimately cause your prognosis to worsen.

-Lung cancer tumors can be very painful and even deadly without proper medical treatment.
+A lung cancer tumor can be painful and life-threatening without proper medical treatment.
 Thankfully, cancer care teams at medical centers all over the country can help you live longer and with less pain.

 FAQs About Lung Cancer Tumors

-No. Lung cancer is an entirely different type of cancer from mesothelioma.
+No. Lung cancer is an entirely different cancer than mesothelioma.
 Mesothelioma is much rarer and more aggressive.
 Its tumors form in the linings of the lungs, heart, abdomen, or testicles.

-The National Cancer Institute notes that patients with lung cancer tumors can sometimes be ‘cured’ through surgery, chemotherapy, and/or radiation.
+The National Cancer Institute notes that patients with a lung cancer tumor can sometimes be ‘cured’ through surgery, chemotherapy, and radiation.

-It’s possible to live for years or decades after being diagnosed with a lung cancer tumor.
-Treatment is key to living longer with a lung tumor.
-For example, some patients have lived for 15 years or more with the right treatments.
+It’s possible to live for years or decades after being diagnosed with a lung cancer tumor if you get treatment.
+Some patients have lived for 15 years or more with the right treatments.

-NSCLC patients that didn’t get treatment lived for just 7.15 months on average, according to a study from the journal Systematic Reviews.
+NSCLC patients who didn’t get treatment lived for just 7.15 months on average, according to a study from the journal Systematic Reviews.

-The odds of surviving a lung cancer tumor greatly depend on when you’re diagnosed.
+The odds of surviving a lung cancer tumor depend on when you’re diagnosed.

 Doctors can help determine your odds of surviving a lung cancer tumor.
-Keep in mind that your chances may increase or decrease depending on how your body responds to treatments.
+Your chances may increase or decrease depending on how your body responds to treatments.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.